-Note: Our tax lesson is not as step-by-step as our Forming an LLC in Nebraska lesson, due to the uniqueness and variation among businesses in the state.
+Note: Our tax lesson is not as step-by-step as our other forming an LLC in Nebraska lessons, due to the uniqueness and variation among businesses in the state.
 Taxes are usually not as straightforward as forming an LLC in Nebraska, and therefore, the information below is an overview, and not a comprehensive guide.

 You will most likely need to hire a tax professional to make sure you meet all your Nebraska state and local tax obligations.
 We recommend using Thumbtack.

 Nebraska Department of Revenue

 You can contact the Nebraska Department of Revenue directly for more information on the different taxes your LLC might have to file/pay: http://www.revenue.nebraska.gov/contact.html

 Depending on your industry, where your business is located, how you are taxed by the IRS, and whether or not you have employees, will determine which additional taxes and forms are due.